chryzsh/DarthSidious/guide.md

 There are a few different name resolution protocols and names in Windows:

 - **FQDN** - Fully Qualified Domain Name
-- **wINS** - Windows Internet Name Service
+- **WINS** - Windows Internet Name Service
-- **NBT** - NS (NetBIOS Name Service)
+- **NBT-NS** - (NetBIOS Name Service) - commonly referred to as **NetBIOS**
 - **LLMNR** - Link-Local Multicast Name Resolution

-FQDN is another name for DNS name and such entries reside in the hosts file. `share.hacklab.net` is a FQDN.
-When a windows machine needs to perform a resource lookup such as a network share it will perform it [in this order ](https://support.microsoft.com/nb-no/help/172218/microsoft-tcp-ip-host-name-resolution-order): FQDN, WINS, NetBIOS and then LLMNR.
+- **WPAD** - Web Proxy Auto-Discovery Protocol

+If the name is a **FQDN**, which means a full name including domain name like `share.hacklab.net` it queries the hosts file, and then a DNS-server for name resolution.

+If the name is an unqualified name like `\\fileshare`, the following name resolutions are attempted to find the that fileshare:
+1. **LLMNR** - uses multicast to perform name resolution for the names of neighboring computers without requiring a DNS server.
+2. **NetBIOS** - queries a WINS-server for resolution if present.
+If not, it uses broadcast to resolve the name from neighboring computers.

-Because FQDN lookup is not enabled by default it moves on to WINS and then NetBIOS.
-The latter is poor man's DNS.
-In the corporate world a DNS server is available to look up resources, in a home environment it's less likely so if you want to share content between two workstations NetBIOS is how it's done.
-But because users don't type in share.hacklab.net in their address fields in the exploirer, the name resolution uses NetBIOS.
+Because FQDN lookup is not common for fileshares and isn't enabled by default it checks LLMNR and then NetBIOS.
+In the corporate world a DNS server is available to look up resources, in a home environment it's less likely so if you want to share content between two hosts, LLMNR and NetBIOS is how it's done.
+However, users don't usually type in `share.hacklab.net` in the address field in  explorer, so the name resolution resorts to LLMNR and NetBIOS.